tenzir/tenzir/README.md

 create the Docker images and save them as `tar.gz` archives (when invoked without arguments).

-To run the container, you need to provide a volume to the mountpoint `/data`:
+To run the container, you need to provide a volume to the mountpoint `/data`.

-The default command will print the help message
+The default command will print the help message:

 ``` sh
 docker run -v /tmp/vast:/data vast-io/vast